English

 Subtitle: Separating the signal from the self.

-When you say "I'm an anxious person," you're treating anxiety like a weather system that's permanently installed inside you.
+When you say "I'm an anxious person," you're treating anxiety like a permanent weather system installed inside you.
 But anxiety is not a character trait.
 It's an alarm system.

 Evolutionarily, anxiety is your brain trying to protect you.
 It's the "smoke detector" of the mind.
 Some people have smoke detectors with very high sensitivity settings—they go off even when you're just making toast.